← Back to Articles

 Photobiomodulation (PBM)—shining specific wavelengths of light on your head—sounds like pseudoscience.

-But the mechanism is well-established: near-infrared light (NIR, 800-1100 nm) penetrates the skull and activates cytochrome c oxidase (Complex IV in the mitochondrial electron transport chain).
+The mechanism is straightforward: near-infrared light (NIR, 800-1100 nm) penetrates skull and activates cytochrome c oxidase (Complex IV in the mitochondrial electron transport chain).
 This increases ATP production, improves cerebral blood flow, and reduces neuroinflammation.

-Multiple studies show cognitive improvements from transcranial PBM: better memory, faster processing speed, reduced brain fog.
-The effects are modest but measurable, particularly in populations with compromised brain function (post-concussion, dementia, depression, traumatic brain injury).
+Clinical studies demonstrate cognitive improvements from transcranial PBM: enhanced memory, faster processing speed, reduced brain fog.
+Effects are modest but measurable, particularly in populations with compromised brain function—post-concussion, dementia, depression, traumatic brain injury (Naeser et al., 2011, Photomedicine and Laser Surgery).

-This guide breaks down the mechanism, the wavelengths that matter, the evidence for cognitive enhancement, and practical protocols.
+This guide breaks down the mechanism, effective wavelengths, clinical evidence, and practical protocols.

 The Mechanism: How Light Affects Mitochondria